Canter Brown Jr.

 Canter Brown Jr. is an American historian, professor and author.
-He was born in Fort Meade, Florida, and earned his degrees at Florida State University.
+He was born in Fort Meade, Florida.
+He graduates from Fort Meade Middle-High School.
+He earned degrees at Florida State University.
 He has taught at Florida A&M University and has worked at Fort Valley State University in Fort Valley, Georgia.
 He wrote a book about Florida's African American public officials from 1867 until 1924.